akshunangare15/Social-Media-Project-/readme.md

 As a user, I should be able to submit a PATCH request on the endpoint PATCH localhost:8080/messages/{message_id}.
 The request body should contain a new message_text values to replace the message identified by message_id.
 The request body can not be guaranteed to contain any other information.

-- The update of a message should be successful if and only if the message id already exists and the new message_text is not blank and is not over 255 characters.
+- The update of a message should be successful if and only if the message-id already exists and the new message_text is not blank and is not over 255 characters.
 If the update is successful, the response body should contain the full updated message (including message_id, posted_by, message_text, and time_posted_epoch), and the response status should be 200, which is the default.
 The message existing on the database should have the updated message_text.
 - If the update of the message is not successful for any reason, the response status should be 400.
 (Client error)

 ## 8: Our API should be able to retrieve all messages written by a particular user.